SaladTechnologies/salad-cloud-docs/container-engine/guides/metavoice-tts-api.md

 ## Deploying Solution to Salad

-We've reached the final and most exciting stage of our project: deploying our solution to Salad.
+We've reached the final and most exciting stage of our project: deploying our solution to SaladCloud.
 If you're not making any additional customizations, you can directly proceed to this step.

 Deploying your containerized FastAPI application to Salad's GPU Cloud is a very efficient and cost-effective way to run your text-to-speech solutions.
 Here's how to deploy the solution using the Salad portal: